benjaminselfridge/model-checking/doc/ModelChecking2.md

 ## What's next?

-In this post, we showed how the basic idea of model checking can be applied to a real-world program to prove something valuable and non-trivial.
-Peterson's algorithm isn't *too* complicated, but it's not easy to see why it's correct at first glance.
-We saw that by translating it to a transition system, we could exhaustively explore the reachable state space, and found that it was impossible to violated the desired invariant.
-When we modified the program in a subtle but significant way, we discovered that the invariant failed..
+In this post, we applied model checking to a real-world program and proved something valuable and non-trivial.
+Peterson's algorithm isn't *too* complicated, but it's not straightforward to see why it's correct at first glance.
+We saw that by translating it to a transition system, we could exhaustively explore the reachable state space, and found that it was impossible to violate the desired invariant.
+When we modified the program slightly, we discovered that the invariant failed.
 Furthermore, the model checking approach discovered a counterexample that helped us to understand *why* it failed.

 So far in this series, the only properties we have explored and checked are *invariants*.
 However, there are some properties that cannot be